Grand Sierra Resort: Expansion plans

 On September 27, 2023, the resort announced a 10-year, $1 billion-plus expansion project.
 Among the most notable features are a new 800-room hotel tower, 300 residential units intended for workforce housing, and a 10,000-seat arena that would become the new home of the University of Nevada men's basketball team.
 (Note: The university's current on-campus arena, the Lawlor Events Center, will remain in use for women's basketball.)
-The arena was initially planned to open in 2026 but the completion date is now set for 2027.
 In July 2025, the Grand Sierra Resort selected Martin-Harris Construction as the contractor for the arena.
+A groundbreaking ceremony for the arena took place in September 2025, with the arena set to open in autumn of 2027.